 - Personal history

-Once the lender has gathered all the appropriate information, they’ll be able to give you a decision on if your loan application has been a success.
-If you’ve got a poor credit score, it doesn’t necessarily mean you’ve been rejected outright.
-The lender may contact you at this stage to discuss your application further.
+Once the lender has gathered all the appropriate information, they’ll be able to give you a decision on whether your loan application has been a success.
+The lender may also contact you at this stage to discuss your application further.

 4. Approval & Acceptance